-Charming "Augusta's Cottage" is a renovated home in historic Mort Estate and features 3 bedrooms with lovely gardens and secure off-street parking - perfect for couples, families, small groups or workers.
+Charming "Augusta's Cottage" is located in historic Mort Estate and features 3 bedrooms with lovely gardens and secure off-street parking - perfect for couples, families, small groups or workers.

-Conveniently located to all amenities in a quiet, tree-lined street in historic Mort Estate, "Augusta's Cottage" is within easy walking distance of Grand Central Shopping Centre and the City only 1km.
+Conveniently located to all amenities in a quiet, tree-lined street in historic Mort Estate, "Augusta's Cottage" is within easy walking distance of Grand Central Shopping Centre and the City centre.

-The revitalized "Railway Precinct" is only 200 meters away, where you'll find an organic food store and coffee shops, restaurants, pubs, bike supplies, art galleries, antique shops and many other attractions that Toowoomba has to offer.
+The revitalized "Railway Precinct" is nearby, where you'll find an organic food store and coffee shops, restaurants, pubs, bike supplies, art galleries, antique shops and many other attractions that Toowoomba has to offer.

-Mort Estate Shopping Village is a short walk to the end of the street, with supermarket, laundromat, fish and chip shop, bakery, Asian restaurant, hairdresser and chemist.
+Mort Estate Shopping Village is a short walk away, with supermarket, laundromat, fish and chip shop, bakery, Asian restaurant, hairdresser and chemist.

 Bedroom 1 - queen sized bed